AppliedSoul/promise-crawler/README.md

   retries: 3
 });

-//setup internal node-crawler instance and resolves promise crawler.setup().then(() => {
+//perform setup and then use it crawler.setup().then(() => {
   // makes request with node-crawler queue options crawler.request({